 Two new cases in central region

-There were 10 active cases of patients receiving treatment in hospital and at home.
-Of this, Tiruchi had six active cases, while Thanjavur district had three.
-One active case was reported in Pudukottai district.
+There were no fatalities in the districts.
+Twelve active cases of patients receiving treatment in hospital and at home were reported.
+Of this, Tiruchi had nine active cases.
+Nagapattinam, Pudukottai and Thanjavur districts each reported one active case.

 - Comments will be moderated by The Hindu editorial team.